microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identityproviderbase-get.md

 ---
 title: "Get identityProvider"
-description: "Retrieve the properties and relationships of an identityProvider object." ms.localizationpriority: medium
+description: Describes Get identityProvider, which retrieves the properties and relationships of an identityProvider object. ms.localizationpriority: medium
 doc_type: apiPageType
 author: "namkedia"